richpeck/exception_handler/README.md

   <img src="readme/controller_middleware.jpg" title="ExceptionsController compiles the exception & delivers to the front-end" />
 </p>

 **ExceptionHandler** uses [custom middleware](https://github.com/richpeck/exception_handler/blob/0.5/lib/exception_handler/parse.rb) to extract *all* the exception data for the request.
-Not only is this the most succinct, efficient way to do this, it also allows you to customize the *entire* fault-recovery process.
+Not only is this the most succinct & efficient way to do this, it also allows you to customize the *entire* fault-recovery process.

 It's completely unique - the **only** professional solution to catch, process & handle exceptions in Rails.